mkokes/Fretomaton/README.md

 # Fretomaton

-A React application for generating precise, printable fretboard templates for ukuleles and guitars.
+A React application for generating precise, printable fretboard templates for guitars, basses, ukuleles, and other stringed instruments.
 This tool helps instrument makers and luthiers create accurate templates for woodworking projects.

 ## Features

 - **Precise Calculations**: Uses standard equal temperament formulas for mathematically accurate fret positioning
-- **Multiple Instruments**: Supports both ukuleles and guitars with preset configurations
+- **Multiple Instruments**: Supports electric guitars, acoustic guitars, classical guitars, bass guitars, and ukuleles with preset configurations
 - **Dual Unit System**: Work in metric (mm) or imperial (inches) with real-time conversion
-- **Print-Ready Output**: Generates templates at true 1:1 scale for direct use as cutting guides
+- **Print-Ready Output**: Generates SVG templates at true 1:1 scale for direct use as cutting guides
-- **Multi-Page Support**: Automatically splits long templates across multiple pages with alignment marks
 - **Real-Time Preview**: See your fretboard template update as you adjust parameters
 - **Comprehensive Validation**: Built-in validation ensures realistic and buildable measurements
 - **Responsive Design**: Works on desktop and tablet devices
+- **Preset Management**: Quick setup with industry-standard instrument configurations

 ## Technology Stack